MegaMane/texticular/references/ParserAlgorithm.md

      Here are some examples.
 In the Java program line "if (counter == 99)", the six tokens would be "if", "(", "counter", "==", "99", and ")".
-For example, in an sentence "drop the lantern" the tokens would be the three individual words "drop", "the", and "lantern".
+For example, in the sentence "drop the lantern" the tokens would be the three individual words "drop", "the", and "lantern".

-2. Syntactical Analysis.
+2. **Syntactical Analysis:**.
 This involves taking the sequence of tokens and seeing whether the sequence matches certain patterns known to be a correct sentence in some particular language.
 This set of patterns or rules of a language is known as a "grammar".
 Syntactical analysis